dansmyers/AI/1-Search/README.md

 - Representing problems as state spaces
 - The basic tree search algorithm
 - Breadth-first and depth-first searching
-- Iterative deepening and other variations
+- Iterative deepening
+- Uniform-cost search
+- Returning the history of actions leading to the solution
 - Examples of standard planning problems

 ## Deliverables